55+ Sweet and Savory Strawberry Recipes

 Grilled Fruit Phyllo Tart

 This tart was a hit at my friend's baby shower.
 It reminds me of a fruit salad that my mother used to make with cream cheese and whipped topping.
-Everyone loves the flaky crust, and the bright colors make it a pretty addition to any spread. —Laura McAllister, Morganton, North Carolina
+Everyone loved the flaky crust, and the bright colors make it a pretty addition to any spread. —Laura McAllister, Morganton, North Carolina

 Strawberry Mimosas